Premium and rate overview

 Experience rating computation and assignment

 Each year the NCCI computes the rating for each eligible employer based upon the employer's individual payroll and loss experience.
 Your actual losses are measured against expected losses for the amount of payroll in each class reported for a given period of time.
-The resulting experience rating modification factor (either an increase or decrease in the premium to be paid) is effective on the anniversary date of your insurance policy.
+The resulting experience rating modification factor (either an increase or decrease in the premium to be paid) is effective on the rating effective date of your insurance policy.

 This means that if you reduce your frequency and/or number of claims, the costs of workplace accidents, and accurately report payroll in the proper class, you may be rewarded by a reduction in your premium.